se-for-sci/se-for-sci.github.io/content/week4/designpatt.md

 NumPy has overloaded most of the special methods for arrays so that actions on an array run a pre-compiled routine that does not have to do all the checks Python does to be general and dynamic.
-This means you get full compiled like performance for simple operations.
-It's also a different paradigm when working with arrays; it's short and concise, and can read very well (though sometimes it's a bit harder to write).
+You get full compiled-like performance for simple operations.
+It's also a different paradigm when working with arrays;
+it's short and concise, and can read very well (though sometimes it's a bit harder to write).

 Here's a quick example: